-16. Camera / Camera mounting
+15. Camera / Camera mounting

 The use of cameras is only permitted in free practice.
-These must have a double attachment (e.g. pad + wire rope) and must be presented at scrutineering.
+These must have a double attachment und must be secured (e.g. pad + wire rope) and have to be presented at the scrutineering before using on the race track.

-Any use outside the free practice sessions will only be authorised by the promoter in exceptional cases.
+Any use outside the free practice sessions will only be authorised by the series organizer in exceptional cases.